-When administering a trust, one responsibility that many are overwhelmed by is the investment of trust assets.
+When administering a trust, one responsibility that many are overwhelmed by is the trustee’s duty to invest trust assets.
 Individuals serving as trustee often are concerned with their potential liability if the investment does not perform well.
 California probate law imposes the Uniform Prudent Investor Act on trustees.
 The trust instrument itself may also provide guidelines.
 Fortunately, in most cases, trustees are permitted to hire an experienced Anaheim trust lawyer who can help with the management of assets.

-To assist trustees responsible for investing assets, the following are helpful tips about the requirements for this duty:
+To Assist with a Trustee’s Duty to Invest, the following are helpful tips about the requirements for this duty: